On the road with Lukas Britschgi

 The tour starts high up: the Munot, Schaffhausen's landmark.
 The round fortress from the 16th century towers above the rooftops of the old town.
 For Lukas, the Munot is a place for everyone - whether at the children's festival, the traditional Munotball or the atmospheric Munot openair cinema.
 The surrounding area is also full of memories for him: Numerous training sessions on the nearby sports field have made this place an important part of his childhood.

-Just a few steps away is the Lindli, the idyllic Rhine promenade right by the water.
-In summer, Lukas likes to jump into the Rhine here for a quick dip or take a leisurely stroll along the banks.
-"The Lindli is pure relaxation for me," he says.
-"You can take a leisurely stroll here or spontaneously jump into the water."
+Just a few steps further, you'll find the Lindli, the idyllic Rhine promenade right by the water.
+Here, in summer, Lukas likes to jump into the Rhine for a quick refreshment or stroll leisurely along the bank.
+“For me, the Lindli is pure relaxation,” he says.
+“You can take a leisurely walk here or spontaneously jump into the water.”

 Beringer Randenturm